Murder of Renee and Andrew MacRae: Investigation

 The revelation of MacRae's four-year affair with MacDowell led senior officers to admit that the case was "mired in a sea of deceit and untruthfulness from its start."
 Detective Sergeant John Cathcart coordinated the search and after eight months he had a breakthrough.
 While excavating Dalmagarry quarry he was hit by a stench after removing a layer of topsoil.
 Convinced it was a sign of corpses, Cathcart continued digging, but was told by a superior officer to stop as the bulldozer they were using had to go back to the contractors due to short funds.

 The inquiry was wound down two years later.
 However, a 2004 Grampian Television documentary, Unsolved, screened throughout Scotland, renewed interest in the case and the investigation was reopened.
 In 2004, Chief Constable Ian Latimer launched a cold case review, which led to £122,000 being spent on an excavation of Dalmagarry quarry in August.
 Over the course of three weeks, 20,000 tons of earth from the quarry had been excavated and 2,000 trees were removed.
 All that was found were two crisp packets, some men's clothing and rabbit bones.
 As of August 2006, £250,000 has been spent re-investigating the case.

 In recent years speculation has focused on the bodies having been buried under the A9, which was in the middle of a major programme of upgrading at the time of the disappearance.
 However, a spokeswoman for Northern Constabulary said that after studying aerial photographs taken by the Royal Air Force during the construction of the A9, they were satisfied the bodies were not buried under the road.

 On 2 October 2018 it was reported that Leanach quarry, near to Culloden Battlefield, was being searched by Police Scotland in relation to the case.

+During the investigation, police investigated a total of 123 possible sightings of Renee or Andrew, including a similar woman and child seen with a man with a handlebar moustache.
+All of these were followed up on and eliminated.